wjgilmore/hackerpair/README.markdown

 ## TODO

+HackerPair is not yet "feature complete" so please don't complain about the project not yet including more advanced Laravel examples.
+I'll be adding those in the weeks to come.

 The new edition of Easy Laravel 5 is in beta format, as is the HackerPair companion project.
 Notably certain key features don't yet exist because I haven't yet written the associated chapters. :-) For instance, there is